Investigations & Operations Support

 The NCAVC consists of four units:

-- Behavioral Analysis Unit 1 (counterterrorism/threat assessment);
+- Behavioral Analysis Unit 1 (counterterrorism, arson and bombing matters);

-- Behavioral Analysis Unit 3 (crimes against children); and
+- Behavioral Analysis Unit 3 (crimes against children);

 - Crime analysis;

 - Offender motivation;